This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 • Deep conditioner/hair mask

-• Toner (Blue for orange hair, Purple for yellow
+• Toner (blue for orange hair, purple for yellow)

 • Old towels